 Want to cut carbs with me while still enjoying tasty meatballs?
 You’re going to love this dinner.
 I decided to try baking these meatballs in the oven covered with parmesan and mozzarella cheese.
 They were so tasty and satisfying, there wasn’t any need for a bowl of spaghetti.

-For these meatballs, we’re combining ground beef and ground pork, cauliflower, parmesan cheese, some chopped onion, fresh garlic, oregano, salt and pepper, a little water, and eggs to bind them all together.
+For these meatballs, we’re combining ground beef and ground pork, cauliflower, parmesan cheese, some chopped onion, fresh garlic, oregano, salt and pepper, and eggs to bind them all together.
 Then broiling them until golden brown for a nice depth of flavor.
 Easy peasy.

 For the sauce, you can make a homemade sauce or you can use your favorite gluten free sauce from a jar.
 Prego says it is gluten free right on the label.
 And if you’re following a low-carb way of eating, choose the sauce with no added sugar.